AryanDadhwal015/Zoop-Assignment/README.md

 # Prerequistics

 1. Kubectl and eksctl has to be installed on the system as it helps the user to interact with the cluster and create VPC , roles , subnets and required configuration while creating EKS Cluster.
-2. Ensure Docker Desktop is running as background process , helpful in solving instructions written in dockerfile.
+2. Ensure Docker Desktop is running as background process , while solving instructions written in dockerfile.
 3. Install AWS CLI and configure credentials.
-4. Create a IAM User on AWS and gives permisions , Userful while creating EKS cluster.
+4. Create a IAM User on AWS and gave permissions while creating EKS cluster.

 # Steps
 1. Verify AWS Connectivity: Verify whether the local machine is connected to AWS properly.